-The Trinity Basin Regional Flood Planning Area (also known as Region 3) is one of fifteen (15) Texas river basins preparing a flood plan.
-Given the diverse geography, culture and population of the state, the planning effort is being carried out at a regional level in each of the State's major river basins.
+Given the diverse geography, culture, and population of the state, the planning effort is being carried out at a regional level in each of the state's major river basins.
+The Region 3 (Trinity Region) is one of 15 flood planning regions where a regional flood plan will be developed.
 When complete, the TWDB will compile these regional plans into a single statewide flood plan and will present it to the Legislature in 2024.
 Regional flood plans are required to be based on the best available science, data, models, and flood risk mapping.
 The Legislature allocated funding to be distributed by the TWDB for the procurement of technical assistance to develop the flood plans.